 I worked with the ACE Service and Southmead Development Trust to develop some training for staff at the Greenway Centre.
 The aim of the training was to support front of house staff (receptionists, café team etc) who come into contact with people with mental health needs.
 Since the mental health team have moved to the Greenway Centre, inevitably, Southmead Development Trust staff have come into contact with more people with mental health needs, and occasionally, in situations of distress.
 This training was therefore developed to help staff become more confident in managing situations that may arise, whether with clients of AWP or any other member of the public using the building with mental health needs.

 I worked with the different teams in the Greenway Centre to get a picture of what would be useful to them in a training sessions and then collaborated with ACE to put something together that was bespoke to meet their needs.

 Southmead Sports Campaign

 During the 2016 Olympics, work was undertaken with sports groups in Southmead to promote the benefits of sport for local men, and how it impacts upon their physical and mental health.

-This campaign was aimed at men, one of CASS’ equalities groups, as research shows that men are less likely to seek help and support around their mental health when they need it.
-This campaign aimed to recognise and celebrate the things that are important in peoples’ lives in contributing to their positive wellbeing.
-The campaign also provided an opportunity for communities to find out about mental health help and support available for when people may be struggling.
+The target audience was men; one of CASS’s target equalities groups, as research shows that men are less likely to seek help and support around their mental health when they need it.
+The campaign aimed to recognise and celebrate the things that are important in peoples’ lives that contribute to their positive wellbeing.
+The campaign also provided an opportunity for communities to find out about the mental health help and support available to them.